jebowe3/YBY-Tutorial/README.md

 Next, in the Layers table of contents, turn off every layer except the new "Joined layer".
 Right click this layer and choose "Open Attribute Table".
 Click the "Open field calculator" button.
 Check "Update existing field" and choose "frequency_sum" from the dropdown menu.
 In the expression box, type:

 if ("frequency_sum" is null, 0, "frequency_sum")

+*NOTE: You will actually want to type the expression above, rather than copy and paste.
+This will ensure that the quotation marks are correctly formatted.

 Click "OK".
 Next, click save edits and close the edit session by clicking the box that contains a pencil.